AsenTerziyski/Hydrocalculator/README.md

-Hydrocalculator is simple bu powerfull tool go calculating head losses in pressurised pipes.
+Hydrocalculator is simple but powerfull tool for calculating head losses in pressurised pipes.
+It can be user by civil engineers and students at UACEG, Sofia.